Dean Thompson (racing driver)

 Dean Kenneth Thompson (born August 30, 2001) is an American professional stock car racing driver.
 He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 26 Toyota GR Supra for Sam Hunt Racing.
-He has previously competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series West.
+He has previously competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.